 BOUTONNIERE – This is a flower worn by the groom and groomsmen, and any other important men in your family if you would like them to wear one.
 Typically they are just a flower or two that compliment the bridal bouquet and wedding color palette.

-CHANNEL SETTING – You will get familiar with this term when you go ring shopping.
+CHANNEL SETTING – You will get familiar with this term when you go ring shopping, you will discover that a vintage engagement ring can be so beautiful.
 It refers to the stones that fit directly into the band and do not require prongs.

 CHARGER – This is a large plate placed right underneath each dinner plate.
 Its sole purpose is for decor – bringing color and life to your table!